dapplets/dapplets-near-example/README.md

 ## 1. Introduction

-Dapplets - applications that interact with web-pages, augment them by inserting different widgets, parsing pages data and adding some new functionality.
+**Dapplets** - applications that interact with web-pages, augment them by inserting different widgets, parsing pages data and adding some new functionality.
 It may improve user experience of using social media, video services and other sourses.

-Dapplets use the extension we are creating.
+Dapplets use the **extension** we are creating.
 It gives a simple api for dapplets developers and big abilities for our community.
+Our platform is decentralized.
+We use **NEAR** and **Etherium** networks for our registries and contracts, and decentralized storages, like **Swarm**, **IPFS** and **Arweave** for hosting dapplets code and multimedia.

-To use our platform at first you need to install the Dapplets extension.
+To use our platform at first you need to install the **Dapplets extension**.
 Currently it's on the alfa-stage and not published to Google Chrome or some other store.
 To install it follow this steps:

 1. Open one of the following browsers: Google Chrome, Firefox, Brave, Tor.